alberthier/git-webui/README.md

 $ git webui
 ```

-This will start the embedded http server and your default browser.
+This will start the embedded http server and load show repository viewer in your
+default browser.

-In this web interface, you can navigate in your history, browse files of each revision and commit changes
+In this web interface, you can navigate in your history, browse files of each
+revision and commit changes

 Other people may also clone or pull from your repository through the same url: